 Desired results of our experiments include an amperometric i-t curve that shows clear “steps” for each different concentration of H2O2.
 Ideally, the steps of the i-t curve would be of relatively equal size in order to create a linear plot of the concentration vs average current value for each concentration.

-Figure e: An amperometric i-t curve for a Pt-Pd textile (500 cycles of Pd deposition) reacting to changes in H2O2 concentration, followed by a graph of the average current value at each concentration level.
+Figure f: An amperometric i-t curve for a Pt-Pd textile (500 cycles of Pd deposition) reacting to changes in H2O2 concentration, followed by a graph of the average current value at each concentration level.
 A linear model was fit to the data and had an R-squared value of 0.92.
 48 seconds of noise was removed from the first graph.

-Seen in Figure e, some successful results are pictured.
+Seen in Figure f, some successful results are pictured.
 The amperometric i-t curve displayed steps of relatively similar size, and this translated into a strongly linear average current per concentration graph (R-squared of .92).
 Unfortunately, not all of the results have clear, ideal steps.
-Figure f showed clear steps, however the initial sizes were not consistent, leading to a less linear average current per concentration graph (R-squared of .83).
-However, in Figure f the average current per concentration graph does show strong linearity starting from the third step.
+Figure g showed clear steps, however the initial sizes were not consistent, leading to a less linear average current per concentration graph (R-squared of .83).
+However, in Figure g the average current per concentration graph does show strong linearity starting from the third step.
 This might imply that the textile is not as responsive at lower concentrations of hydrogen peroxide.

-Figure f: An amperometric i-t curve for a Pt-Pd textile (500 cycles of Pd deposition) reacting to changes in H2O2 concentration, followed by a graph of the average current value at each concentration level.
+Figure g: An amperometric i-t curve for a Pt-Pd textile (500 cycles of Pd deposition) reacting to changes in H2O2 concentration, followed by a graph of the average current value at each concentration level.
 A linear model was fit to the data and had an R-squared value of .83.

 Other results were not as promising.
 In many instances we had i-t curves that showed no distinct steps, but rather showed a distinctly linear trend.
 This results in a misleadingly linear average current per concentration plot.
 Despite that linear trend, this result is not desirable because it does not show the textile properly responding changes in hydrogen peroxide levels.